stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 What really hurt was the initial load time.
 I should point out that the load time is skewed by the Google ad services and analytics calls that the script calls.
 It will render and display before the 1.69 second average initial load time, but since I tested load time not render time I have to factor in the tracking and ad code.

-ShareThis sends two logging GET request as well as an AJAX POST request when it opens the sharing dialog, the ShareThis server requests tend to take around 220ms each which hurt the total load time even more.
+ShareThis sends two logging `GET` request as well as an <abbr title="Asynchronous JavaScript and XML">AJAX</abbr> `POST` request when it opens the sharing dialog, the ShareThis server requests tend to take around 220ms each which hurt the total load time even more.
 The Google analytics request only takes 45ms, which is the kind of speed they should be shooting for if they want this extra logging.

 In my opinion even through the loading time doesn’t really reflect the render time, they still deserve a bad score because of this unnecessary logging and fat weight.
 Do you really need two separate logs every time someone happens to mouse over the button?
 Do you really need any?